 Automatic PHP Upgrades

-The end of life process is a standard part of the release cycles of PHP (the open source programming language which powers WordPress).
+The EOL (End-Of-Life) process is a standard part of the release cycles of PHP (the open source programming language which powers WordPress).
 Once a version has reached “end of life”, PHP ceases to provide security support for it and it is no longer secure enough to remain on WP Engine servers.

 For security purposes, WP Engine completely removes older versions of PHP from our servers once they have reached “end of life”.
 At this time, if your website is using an older version of PHP, it will be upgraded to a newer version automatically.

 Our team will notify you via email several times before this automatic change occurs.
 We highly recommend updating as soon as possible when a new PHP version is released to ensure your site is receiving performance benefits as well as to ensure you can perform the upgrade in a suitable window for your needs.
 Automatic PHP upgrades cannot be deferred.

 NOTE: Ensure your Technical Contact is up to date to receive PHP upgrade notifications.

 If a new PHP version is not available for your environment, it will be soon.
 We roll out all new versions slowly to the WP Engine farm as a security precaution.
 If you’d like a new version more quickly, a migration may be necessary.
 In most cases it’s considered easiest to simply wait for the rollout process to complete.

 WP Engine is doing away with the

 .htaccess file with the upgrade to PHP 7.4.
 This may sound intimidating, but no worries!
 We will continue support your